- Uptime: 99.99%

 A big part of this is the SWordPress Manager, which is Scala’s proprietary management tool.
 This lets you easily add WordPress sites, optimize their security, and enable automatic WordPress updates.

-One cool option is to enable a security lock, which prevents server-side scripting attacks.
+One cool option is to enable a security lock that prevents server-side scripting attacks.
 Just don’t forget to disable it when you want to add any plugins.

 More tools like cloning to a staging environment are in the works.
 For now, though, you get all the key features of managed shared hosting for WordPress.